 Accessing ICS Information

-Information supplied to Customs and Border Protection for clearance of import and export cargo is available to relevant parties on request.
+Information supplied to us for clearance of import and export cargo is available to relevant parties on request.